 After helping guide his alma mater to three national titles as an assistant coach, Solich finally got his chance at the top job when Tom Osburne retired following the 1997 season.
 He responded by winning more than 75 percent of his games over six seasons, being awarded two Big 12 Coach of the Year honors, and an appearance in the 2001 BCS Title Game.
 But Solich was shown the door after committing the cardinal sin of only winning nine games in 2003 regular season.

 Most programs should be ecstatic to have a guy like Solich manning the program.
-He is a high-character individiual that is also capable of turning a team into a contender more often than not.
+He is a high-character individual who is also capable of turning a team into a contender.
 But Nebraska certainly wasn't satisfied with his results after six years.
 They wanted national titles, and Solich didn't deliver.
 They decided it was better to look elsewhere even if that meant having the program take a major step back.
 After ten years, Nebraska is still trying to surpass the single-season win totaled that got Solich fired.

 Solich took a year off following his dismissal and landed at Ohio University.
 A far cry from the success and tradition in Lincoln, Solich has found a home in the small town of Athens, Ohio doing what he loves - helping college students succeed as players and as members of society.